MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/index.md

 Our Cocos2d-x SDK provides everything you need to access the PlayFab API.
 This includes models, methods, an HTTP wrapper for sending and receiving web requests, and JSON serialization.

-This SDK was last auto-generated using the [SDKGenerator](https://docs.microsoft.com/gaming/playfab/sdks/sdkgenerator/)&mdash;an open-sourced tool developed by us.
+This SDK is auto-generated using the [SDKGenerator](../sdkgenerator/index.md)&mdash;an open-sourced tool developed by us.
+We generally build SDKs every other week in order to stay current with the latest API changes.

 The Cocos SDK has not yet been fully tested across all Cocos platforms - however, this list is improving over time.